 Adoption Procedure – Safe Haven Rabbit Rescue strives to ensure harmony between the adopter and the rabbit.
 All of the many questions we will be asking help us to understand the type of rabbit that will be the most suitable for you and your home environment.
 To ensure the best possible match, the following steps are followed:

 a.
 Adoption Application – Please complete the on-line adoption application.
 Be as detailed as possible.
 Once received, someone will contact you, either by phone or email within 48 hours.
 If you do not hear from us, our system did not receive the form from your browser, please let us know via email.

 b.
 The Interview – This initial conversation, usually via telephone, is an exchange of information and ideas.
 We would like to learn as much about you, your family, other pets, home and experience with rabbits.
 That information helps us suggest which of our rabbits would be most suitable.
 If you are new to bunnies, we will answer your questions and provide information so that you will understand the requirements of keeping a bunny healthy and happy.
 If you are wishing to adopt a playmate for an existing rabbit, we will also gather information about him/her.

 c.
-Meeting the Bunnies – Once you have decided which of the suitable adoptees you or your rabbit might be interested in adopting, we will set up an initial Zoom call meeting.
+Meeting the Bunnies – Once you have decided which of the suitable adoptees you or your rabbit might be interested in adopting, we can schedule a visit at their foster home.
 All family members are encouraged to participate.
 It is required that the main caregiver(s) be present.
 Selecting a bunny for someone else is not appropriate.